 Strategic Target Analysis

 The output takes the form of a probability distribution diagram and a set of risky assumptions that need to be managed in order to move the curve to the left and squeeze it (i.e. reduce the likely final cost and the uncertainty).
-Quality Based Costing is particularly useful in the early stages of a project/enterprise when the final cost is subject to great uncertainty.
+Strategic Target Analysis is particularly useful in the early stages of a project/enterprise when the final cost is subject to great uncertainty.
 The process has also been effectively used to define business budgets for re-structured business areas, where one plus one is very unlikely to equal two.